 Vitamins and minerals.
-Prerequisites: 1 course each in advanced nutrition and biochemistry.
+Prerequisites: a course each in advanced nutrition and biochemistry.

 NTR 540 Advanced Micronutrient Metabolism.
-(3)
+(3) fall

 Metabolism of vitamins and minerals, primarily as applied to humans, with research literature emphasized.
-Prerequisites: 1 course each in basic putrition and biochemistry
+Prerequisites: a course each in basic nutrition and biochemistry.

 NTR 541 Advanced Macronutrient Metabolism.
-(3)
+(3) spring

 Metabolism of protein, fat, and carbohydrate, primarily as applied to humans, with research literature emphasized.
-Prerequisites: 1 course each in basic nutrition and biochemistry.
+Prerequisites: a course each in basic nutrition and biochemistry.